 The Ultimate Cinematic Drum Sample Library

 Spitfire Audio joins forces with the biggest name in film scoring to produce the ultimate drum sample library for cinematic percussion.
-Featuring the ensembles and solo instruments used by Hans Zimmer in his blockbuster scores, we’ve drawn upon his years of creativity and studio experimentation to compile all you’ll need to get started in epic drum composition.
-From tombeks to taikos, playing from whisper quiet to thunderously loud, we’ve worked alongside his GRAMMY Award-winning team (including engineer Geoff Foster) to capture the highest quality recordings in the same studio with the same players, all mixed and produced by the man himself.
+Featuring the ensembles and solo instruments used by Hans Zimmer in his blockbuster scores, we’ve drawn upon his years of creativity and studio experimentation to compile all you need to for epic drum composition.
+From tombeks to taikos, playing from whisper quiet to thunderously loud, we’ve worked alongside Hans' Grammy award-winning team, including engineer Geoff Foster, to capture the highest quality recordings in the same studio (The Hall at AIR) with the same players, all mixed and produced by the man himself.

 Battle Of The Bones - Andy Blaney (0:00 / 1:25)

 Dawn Z - Christian Henson (0:00 / 1:43)

 First Wave - Ty Unwin (0:00 / 1:54)